jkingster/QuickTicket/readme.md

 ------------------------------------

 ## [Changelog](#changelog)

+#### **v1.0.3** - 6/7/2024
+- Fixed bug: When clicking the "mark resolved" button on the ticket viewer or dashboard, the resolving comment would not be added if choosing NOT to notify the employee.
+- Fixed bug: Notification e-mail of ticket creation discrepancies with the creation date and initial comments were swapped.

 ### **v1.0.2** - 5/24/2024
 - Fixed bug: Clicking the reset button resets the employee lookup combo boxes.